beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

-Then we check if the packet's IP header length we extracted is not smaller than the size of the entire `iphdr` struct, indicating the extraction was wrong or the data itself has been corrupted while it traveled in the network - in both cases won't be able to parse it.
+Then we check if the packet's IP header length we extracted is not smaller than the size of the entire `iphdr` struct, indicating the extraction was wrong or the data itself has been corrupted while it traveled in the network - in both cases we won't be able to parse it.

-### TCP or somethine else?
+### TCP or something else?

 ```c
 __u32 ip_proto	= 0;